openstack-archive/sahara/doc/source/devref/development.guidelines.rst

 3. For docstrings that take multiple lines, there should be a newline after the opening quotes, and before the closing quotes.
-4. `Sphinx`_ is used to build documentation, so use the restructured text markup to designate parameters, return values, etc.  Documentation on the sphinx specific markup can be found here:
+4. `Sphinx`_ is used to build documentation, so use the restructured text markup to designate parameters, return values, etc.

 Run the following command to build docs locally.